sadkowsk/native-lands-locator/README.md

 ![Screenshot 2023-12-15 at 09 17 50](https://github.com/sadkowsk/native-lands-locator/assets/143565317/ee5d03ec-8726-4716-8b8c-82b7d626f88d)

 **i.
-Named Entity Recognition:** This is the first step, where NatLlo identifies geographic entities mentioned in the user-provided input.
+Response Customization:** This initial step depends on the user’s input.
+Responses are formatted based on whether the input includes a request for geographic entity identification, references geographic locations, or falls outside these criteria.

 **ii.
+Named Entity Recognition:** As suggested in (i), NatLlo identifies geographic entities mentioned in the user-provided input.

+**iii.
 Information Retrieval:** NatLlo then performs an online search to find information about native/indigenous lands associated with these entities.

-**iii.
+**iv.
 Data Formatting:** The first part of the output includes a structured table containing the geographic entities in (i) and the retrieved native/indigenous entities in (ii).

-**iv.
+**v.
 Text Summarization:** The second part of NatLlo’s output includes a set of concise descriptive statements—one for each geographic entity and native land pair.
 In cases where a Wikipedia page exists for a native/indigenous land, it also inserts a hyperlink.

-**v.
+**vi.
 Question Generation:** NatLlo’s third output component involves synthesizing three new research questions based on the user's input and the identified geographic entities and native lands.

-**vi.
-Response Customization:** This step depends on the user’s input.
-Responses are formatted based on whether the input includes a request for geographic entity identification, references geographic locations, or falls outside these criteria.

 ## 3. Model Card
 - See `modelcard.md` above